 - Baião: covers the municipalities of Baião and Resende, and part of Cinfães.
 The main grape varieties are Azal and Reverse in whites, in red the Amaral.

-- Basto: comprises the municipalities of Celorico, Cabeceira, Mondim de Basto and Ribeira de Pena, in the whites we have the Azal caste, in the reds, the Espadeiro and the Rabo de Anho are the most used varieties.
+- Basto: comprises the municipalities of Celorico, Cabeceiras, Mondim de Basto, and Ribeira de Pena.
+In the whites, we have the Azal caste; in the reds, the Espadeiro and the Rabo de Anho are the most used varieties.

 - Lima: includes Viana do Castelo, Ponte de Lima, Ponte da Barca and Arcos de Valdevez.
 The most used varieties are Loureiro for whites: loureiro, and vinhão and barroçal for reds.

 - Monção – Melgaço: integrates the municipalities of Monção and Melgaço.
-This is the kingdom of Alvarinho Branco, the noblest variety of Vinho Verde, which we will talk about a little more below.
+This is the kingdom of Alvarinho Branco, the noblest variety of Vinho Verde, which we will discuss a little more below.

 Vinho Verde castes